 When a campaigner opens up about these difficulties, and clearly explains what went wrong (while also accepting their share of responsibility), it helps to soften the blow to the backers.
 Such humility may even restore confidence for subsequent crowdfunding campaigns by the same folks.

 Rule of Thumb: Does the team see the chances of failure realistically?
-Do they talk about it in the campaign?
-Then that‘s a good sign.
+If they talk about it in the campaign, that can be a good sign.

 Have you experienced any crowdfunding disasters of your own?
 Any stories to share?
 Please let us know in the comments below.

-License: The text of "8 Clues a 3D Printing Kickstarter Campaign is the Real Deal" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "8 Things to Watch for When Backing a 3D Printing Kickstarter" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.